Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Hierarchical -Step Latent

 \section{Hierarchical $k$-Step Latent}

-HKSL's hierarchical model is comprised of forward models that take steps in the latent space at varying levels of \textit{temporal coarseness}.
+HKSL's hierarchical model is composed of forward models that take steps in the latent space at varying magnitudes of \textit{temporal coarseness}.
 We define temporal coarseness as the degree to which a level's forward model skips environment steps.
 For example, if a forward model predicts the latent representation of a state five steps into the future, it is considered more coarse than a forward model that predicts only one step forward.
 Coarser levels should learn to attend to information in the environment that takes many steps to manifest in response to an agent's action.
 In contrast, finer levels should learn to attend to environmental properties that immediately respond to agent actions.
 This is because coarser levels need to make fewer predictions to reach steps further into the future than finer levels.

 At each learning step, a batch of $B$ trajectories of length $k$ are sampled from the replay memory $\tau = \{(o_t, a_t, \dots, a_{t+k-1}, o_{t+k})_i\}_{i=1}^{B}$.
-The initial observation of each trajectory $o_t$ is uniformly randomly sampled on a per-episode basis $t \sim U(1,T-k)$\footnote[2]{Ending the range of numbers on $T-k$ guarantees that trajectories do not overlap episodes.}.
-In the following, we will denote the first and last timestep of the batch with $t=1$ and $t=k$, respectively.
+The initial observation of each trajectory $o_t$ is uniformly randomly sampled on a per-episode basis $t \sim U(1,T-k)$\footnote{Ending the range of numbers on $T-k$ guarantees that trajectories do not overlap episodes.}.
+In the following, we will denote the first and last timestep of each trajectory with $t=1$ and $t=k$, respectively.

 \textbf{HKSL's components.} See \Cref{fig:hskl} for a visual depiction of the HKSL architecture.
-HKSL's hierarchical model is comprised of $h$ levels.
-Each level $l$ has a forward model $f^l$, a nonlinear projection module $w^l$, an online image encoder $e_o^l$, and a momentum image encoder $e_m^l$ that is updated as an exponential moving average of the online encoder (e.g.,~\citep{mocov1}).
-Between consecutive levels there is a communication manager $c^{l,l-1}$ to pass information from one level $l$ to the level below it $l-1$.
+HKSL's hierarchical model is composed of $h$ levels.
+Each level $l$ has a forward model $f^l$, a nonlinear projection module $w^l$ (e.g., an MLP), an online image encoder $e_o^l$, and a momentum image encoder $e_m^l$ that is updated as an exponential moving average of the online encoder (e.g.,~\citep{mocov1}).
+Between consecutive levels a communication manager $c^{l,l-1}$ passes information from one level $l$ to the level below it $l-1$.
 The number of steps skipped by a given level $n^l$ is independent of the coarseness of other levels in the hierarchy.
-Giving each level its own set of learnable models allows specialization to occur at each magnitude of temporal coarseness.